wheaney/decky-XRGaming/README.md

 * In **Follow mode**:
   * **Display position**.
 Choose which corner of the screen to position your display.
   * **Smooth follow** ([Supporter Tier](#supporter-tier) feature).
 Enabling this gives the display a little more "weight" so that it doesn't move with every jerk and bump of your headset, but instead will gravitate towards the center of your vision, making for an overall more pleasant experience.
   * **Display size**.
-Choose how much of the glasses screen should be taken up by the sideview display.
+Choose how much of the glasses screen should be taken up by the display.
 * Advanced Settings / **Recalibrate headset** button.
 If you're experiencing drift, noisiness, or a twisting/swaying of the screen when you move, you can use this button or multi-tap to try re-calibrating your headset.
 See ["I don't like where the screen was placed, or it has drifted from where it was."](#i-dont-like-where-the-screen-was-placed-or-it-has-drifted-from-where-it-was) for more details.

 ## Supported devices